rpointjour/digital_business_card/README.md

-# Design Process: Prototype
+# Design Process: Final Design
-This branch is dedicated to the ProtoType for the Digital Business Card
+This branch is dedicated to the Final Design for the Digital Business Card
 # App Components
 App.js,
 App.css,